sequenceiq/docker-cb-shell/README.md

-This docker image helps you to start cloudbreak-shell.
-Previously the shell was part of the cloudbreak docker image, but they have a separate lifecycle, so it deserves it’s very own dockerfile.
+This docker image helps you to start `cloudbreak-shell`.
+Previously the shell was part of the Cloudbreak docker image, but they have a separate lifecycle, so it deserves it’s very own Dockerfile.
 Here it comes ...

 ## Usage

-To connect to the hosted cloudbreak server, you only need your account **email** and **password**
+To connect to the hosted Cloudbreak server, you only need your account **email** and **password**
 ```
 docker run -e SEQUENCEIQ_USER=myuser@example.com -e SEQUENCEIQ_PASSWORD=secret123 -it sequenceiq/cb-shell